scalableminds/webknossos/docs/volume_annotation/tools.md

 - For split errors: Combine two segments by relabeling one segment with the ID of the other.
 Since this operation is fairly compute-intensive you might be better of with the [Merger Mode](../proofreading/merger_mode.md).
 - For merge errors: You have to manually split two segments at their intersection/border, e.g. a cell boundary.
 Use the eraser brush and make sure to establish a clear cut between both segments on a slice-by-slice basis.
 Both segments must not touch any longer.
 Create a new segment ID from the toolbar and apply it to one of the partial segments that you just divided.

-Note that due to performance reasons, 3D flood-fills only work in a small, local bounding box.
+!!! note "Performance Consideration"
-For larger areas we recommend working with the [proofreading tool](../proofreading/tools.md) instead.
+    For performance reasons, 3D flood-fills only work in a small, local bounding box.
+For large-scale modifications, consider using the [proofreading tool](../proofreading/tools.md) instead of 3D flood-fills, as it's optimized for handling larger volumes.